-The University welcomes admission inquiries from international students.
-Because of limited facilities, however, only those students who are academically strong will be given serious consideration for admission.
-Also, the international student should be proficient in English.
-English proficiency is determined by satisfactory results on the Test of English as a Foreign Language (TOEFL), offered by the Educational Testing Service.
-The student must submit satisfactory results on the Scholastic Aptitude Test, also offered by the Educational Testing Service.
+The University welcomes admission inquiries from international students, Because of limited facilities, however, only those students who are academically strong will be given serious consideration for admission.
+International students first should send all of their academic credentials to the Admissions Office for evaluation.
+If they appear to be qualified and show promise of success in their chosen fields of study, they will then be asked to make formal application.

+For formal application, the student must submit satisfactory results on the Scholastic Aptitude Test, also offered by the Educational Testing Service.
 International students attending AUM on an F-1 Student Visa will be required to pay non-resident fees (see Fees and Charges).